 As the same with FR1, the existing explanations on BS capable of supporting operation in multiple operating bands in 38.104 [xx] for FR1 are sufficient.
 The same descriptions can be applied to FR2-1, i.e.

-BS type 1-O and BS type 2-O may be capable of supporting operation in multiple operating bands with one of the following implementations at the radiated interface boundary:
+BS type 2-O may be capable of supporting operation in multiple operating bands with one of the following implementations at the radiated interface boundary:

 - All RIBs are single-band RIBs.